-Motlow State Community College, affiliated with the State University and Community College System in Tennessee and governed by the Tennessee Board of Regents, is a public, comprehensive, two-year, open-access college founded in 1969.
-The College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools and awards the Associate of Arts, Associate of Science, and Associate of Applied Science degrees and certificates of credit.
+Motlow State Community College, affiliated with the State University and Community College System in Tennessee and governed by the Tennessee Board of Regents, is a public, comprehensive, two-year, openaccess college founded in 1969.
+The College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia, 30033-4097; Telephone number 404-679-4501) and awards the Associate of Arts, Associate of Science, and Associate of Applied Science degrees and certificates of credit.